Survivor Series (2020): Storylines

-Survivor Series elimination matches
+Survivor Series matches

-Qualifying matches for the men's Survivor Series elimination match began on the October 26 episode of Raw.
+Qualifying matches for the men's Survivor Series match began on the October 26 episode of Raw.
 AJ Styles, Keith Lee, and Sheamus earned the first three spots on Team Raw by defeating Jeff Hardy, Elias, and Riddle, respectively.
 The following week, Braun Strowman qualified for the team by defeating Lee and Sheamus in a triple threat match.
 Riddle won the final spot on Team Raw by defeating Elias and Hardy in a triple threat match on the November 9 episode.
 Team SmackDown's first two members were determined on the October 30 episode of SmackDown.
 Kevin Owens and Jey Uso qualified by defeating Dolph Ziggler and Daniel Bryan, respectively.
 The following week, King Corbin and Seth Rollins won the next two spots by defeating Rey Mysterio and Otis, respectively.
 On the November 20 episode, WWE official Adam Pearce named Otis as the final member of Team SmackDown.

-For the women's Survivor Series elimination match, all five of Team Raw's members were initially revealed on the October 26 episode of Raw.
+For the women's Survivor Series match, all five of Team Raw's members were initially revealed on the October 26 episode of Raw.
 WWE officials Adam Pearce and Pat Buck announced that WWE Women's Tag Team Champions Nia Jax and Shayna Baszler, along with Mandy Rose and Dana Brooke, would represent Team Raw.
 The fifth and final spot was determined by a fatal four-way match that night, which Lana won by defeating Lacey Evans, Peyton Royce, and Nikki Cross.
 On the November 16 episode of Raw, due to Jax and Baszler attacking Rose's arm during a tag team match, and then Retribution's Reckoning later attacking Brooke backstage, both Rose and Brooke were deemed unable to compete at Survivor Series, thus Pearce announced that they would be replaced by Evans and Royce.
 Team SmackDown's first member was determined on the October 30 episode of SmackDown.
 Bianca Belair won the spot by defeating Billie Kay and Natalya in a triple threat match.
 Ruby Riott won the second spot on the following episode, where she defeated Natalya and Zelina Vega in a triple threat match.
 On the November 13 episode, Liv Morgan qualified by defeating Chelsea Green, Natalya, and Tamina in a fatal four-way match.
 The following week, Pearce added Bayley to the team, and Natalya defeated Tamina to win the final spot on Team SmackDown.